libremfg/rhize-docs/content/use-cases/track-and-trace.md

 }

 ```

-{{< /expandable >}}
+{{< /tab >}}

-The `performance`section of this query may return data that looks something like this.
+{{< tab "Response: performance track and trace" >}}

-Note that every object does not every requested field.
+The `performance` section of this query may return data that looks something like this.
-In this example, only some of the material actual have values for additional properties.
+Note that every object does not necesarrily have every requested field.

-{{< expandable title="Response: performance track and trace" >}}
+In this example, only some of the material actuals have values for additional properties.

 ```json
 {